yarcowang/chrome-tabsize/README.md

 I dont want to create one repos for each extension if there will be more.
 So i hold everything here, if you feel it is not good, just delete others and leave what you want.

-* **[browser]-tabsize**
-  * _chrome-tabsize_ -- Cause google app store need $5 for developer to register, it is really hard for me.
-(I mean it does't accpet paypal, and register only for app store seems useless to me).
+**For chrome extensions**: Cause google app store need $5 for developer to register, it is really hard for me.
+(I mean it does't accpet paypal, and register only for app store seems useless).
 And this extension is also for free using.
-If you want use, you need to install it by hand and by source.
+If you want to use, you need to install it by hand and by source.
 It is really simple, no more than 3 steps.

+Here we list the extensions current valid:

+* **[browser]-tabsize** -- deal with tabsize under browser environment (just like set ts=4 in vim)
+* **[browser]-xmethod** -- add a `xmethod` attribute to force form supporting `put` and `delete` methods.
+Which might be useful to those who do backend and require a frontend prototype page for testing for the REST api

 **This project's Code is under BSD/GPL**.